 Why Smooth Vaccine Rollout and Social Proof Are Key to COVID-19 Acceptance and Trust

-Although recent surveys show that vaccination intent has been on the rise globally, increasing hopes that the world will be able to turn the tide on the pandemic relatively soon, the dynamic nature of this pandemic shows that vaccination intent and trust correlates to vaccine access, management of vaccine rollout, and social proof.
+The dynamic nature of this pandemic has shown that vaccination intent and trust correlates to vaccine access, management of vaccine rollout, and social proof.

 Vaccine Education Resources from the Network

-Our team curates best-in-class vaccine education research, messaging, fact sheets, insights, and creative campaigns.
+Our team curated best-in-class vaccine education research, messaging, fact sheets, insights, and creative campaigns.